-Many in local communities around Kyaukphyu are demanding the right to control their region’s natural resources, led by the Arakan Natural Resources and Environmental Network (ANREN) and specifically targeting the SEZ.
+Many in local communities around Kyaukphyu are demanding the right to control their region’s natural resources.
+Led by the Arakan Natural Resources and Environmental Network (ANREN), some are specifically targeting the SEZ.

 Communities in the Kyaukphyu area have already seen Chinese development implemented to their detriment.
 The US$2.5 billion Shwe gas pipeline is the largest extractive development project in Myanmar and consists of 1,200 kilometres of pipeline between Kyaukphyu and Yunan, China.

 Since the project began in 2008, local residents have rallied around groups like the Shwe Gas Movement to oppose the pipeline.
 Communities in the area have faced forced displacement, forced labor and the destruction of their natural resources.
 Recent studies of a river in the area found very high levels of lead and phenol pollution.
 People in Rakhine have also seen few benefits and proceeds from the pipeline, which are controlled by China’s national oil company.